Gamaliel92/nin-system/README.md

     "phone_number": "09000000001"
 }
 ```
-Success response will be sent like below if request objects are true:
+Success response will be sent like below if request objects are checked:
 ```json
 {
     "status": "success",